 Blueeggs Environmental Education also create educational materials to enhance both academic achievement and environmental/SDG knowledge of children.
-We also publish free quizzes weekly.
+We also publish free math problems weekly.
 While traditional educational materials provide information on their subject matters only, our materials integrated environmental subjects into some of the most important core academic subjects – mathematics/social studies/science.
 Using actual data and real-life examples, our materials also provide children opportunities to stimulate independent thinking, promote their academic success, and gain confidence in their abilities to learn.

 Founder & President